What lives inside a chicken?

 For these ongoing and future comparative studies on chicken metagenomics, Pallen hopes to utilise even more powerful technology.
 "The chief problem is keeping up with the sequencing technology, which is advancing all the time," he explains.
 "A study done a year ago looks outdated.
 We used a 454 sequencer for the 16S studies and Illumina HiSeq for the metagenome, and we are moving towards using the Illumina MiSeq for 16S studies in the future.
 These technologies take us ever closer to a definitive catalogue of the chicken gut microbiome."

-- FAO Stat
+- FAO Stat (external link)